 Most of us have used chatbots at least once in our lives.
 When I first heard of chatbots, embarrassed of living under a rock, not knowing what exactly this technology is (though I’d use it daily), I quickly turned to my intellect savior, “The Wikipedia”.

 So as I read through the page, I could hardly get a hold of all the technical implications of these alien bots.
 Honestly, I lost my way somewhere in between the lines and started thinking about doughnuts.
-That’s when I opened my food delivery app and started to look through the menus, when suddenly a suggestion popped out of nowhere, customised to my preferences.
+That’s when I opened my food delivery app and began to look through the menus, when suddenly a suggestion popped out of nowhere, customized to my preferences.
 I was impressed!

-After I finally ordered doughnuts from my favourite food chain, it suddenly happened that I had to cancel the order.
+After I finally ordered doughnuts from my favorite food chain, it suddenly happened that I had to cancel the order.
 What do I do?
 Where do I go?
 Who do I contact?
 Do I have to wait for 20 minutes on the phone to just get to the right person to solve my issue?

 What are chatbots all about?

 A chatbot is a computer program that conducts conversations with human beings and executes automated tasks.
 Though chatbots have been there since the late '60s, they’ve achieved full potential recently.
 Earlier, “bots” had been in the industry for quite a while, taking up repetitive tasks and automating them, in turn speeding up the business process and helping the organization run effectively.
 Then came the “chatbots,” which imitated human conversations by taking hints and ‘cue’ words and helped develop the customer care services.
 But today, chatbots have evolved and reached such a great platform that they’re taking over all sectors of industries.